-• The Sixth Form allows Students to request one day off College for Religious observance.
-Students must telephone the College before 10am on the day in question for the absence to be marked as authorised.
+The Sixth Form allows students to request one day off College for Religious observance.
+Students must follow the absence reporting procedure above to be marked as authorised.

 Parental, Guardian, Carer and Visitor Behaviour and Code of Conduct Policy

 Purpose of Policy